-Policy 2: Output-reduction Subsidy
+Policy 2: Pollution-Reduction or Output-Reduction Subsidy

 The second policy consists of a subsidy to producers for reducing pollution or for reducing output.
-Example: Government pays subsidy = P - PP for each unit of output that is not produced.
+Example: Government pays subsidy = $P^ - P^P$ for each unit of output that is not produced.